flybywiresim/docs/docs/start/fbw-versions.md

 ## Version Comparison

-This is curated list with the most important features for users and will be updated at least once a month.
+This is a curated list with the most important features for users and will be updated at least once a month.

 For all changes refer to the official